CHEREF-Mehdi/PeerToPeer-Messenger/README.md

 ![alt text](https://github.com/CHEREF-Mehdi/PeerToPeer-Messenger/blob/master/ReadMeImages/UML-sequence%20diagram.png)

 # important
-You have to add to the external libraries "jfoenix.jar" that you find inside the main folder.
+You have to add to the external libraries of the project "jfoenix.jar" that you find inside the main folder.